Mostafa-Ibrahim1/SCS213-OOP-Assignment3/README.md

 - Front reverses the array
 - Positive omits the negative and the zeros
 - Negative omits the positive and the zeros
-- may need to overload the insertion operator to write to another text file

 ---